avgjoesecurity/SecurityPresentations/README.md

 # SecurityPresentations
-A collection of the presentation information from talks, mentoring, oe just general sharing with the community.
+A collection of the presentation information from talks, mentoring, or just general sharing with the community.